 Words by Louisa Choruma

 This was our trip leader PK, cleverly avoiding divulging where we would be dining for our last supper in Nairobi – Kenya.
-The preceding four days in the beautiful East African nation’s capital had been filled with an assortment of full –day activities.
-From game drives through Nairobi National park, to a tour of the Giraffe centre, a day trip to Lake Nakuru to see the spectacular pink flamingos which was a true birder’s treat, and a quiet afternoon at the Karen Blixen Museum, the former African home, now turned museum of Danish author of the same name, best known for her 1937 masterpiece ‘’Out of Africa”, was an itinerary for the books.
+The preceding four days in the beautiful East African nation’s capital had been filled with an assortment of full–day activities.
+From game drives through Nairobi National Park, to a tour of the Giraffe center, a day trip to Lake Nakuru to see the spectacular pink flamingos which was a true birder’s treat, and a quiet afternoon at the Karen Blixen Museum, the former African home, now turned museum of Danish author of the same name, best known for her 1937 masterpiece ‘’Out of Africa”, was an itinerary for the books.

 Our excitement built very quickly as the sound of traditional drumbeats intertwined with that of happy voices and laughs grew louder and louder as we approached the entrance.
-Drawn to this magic, we all picked up pace and followed the sounds into the magnetic world that is The Carnivore Restaurant.
-What an energy!
+Drawn to this magic, we all picked up the pace and followed the sounds into the magnetic world that is The Carnivore Restaurant.
+What energy!
 There was so much going on and one is compelled to try and take it all in at once!
-Wide eyed and motionless, our group unwittingly blocked the entrance as we moved only our heads, absorbing the ambiance, sounds, lighting and distinct smell of roasted meat and garlic flavour!
+Wide-eyed and motionless, our group unwittingly blocked the entrance as we moved only our heads, absorbing the ambiance, sounds, lighting, and distinct smell of roasted meat and garlic flavor!